windmaple/LLM_from_scratch.JAX/README.md

 * [03.GPT2 instruction tuning](./03.GPT2-instruct-tuning/): instruction tune the 124M pretrained GPT2 from above and from Hugging Face
 * [04.GPT2_LoRA](./04.GPT2-LoRA): use LoRA to instruct tune the 124M pretrained GPT2
 * [05.GPT2 DPO](./05.GPT2-DPO/GPT2-DPO.ipynb): use [Direct Preference Optimization](https://arxiv.org/abs/2205.11916) to align the 124M pretrained GPT2
-* [06.Loading the Llama 3.2 1B Instruct model from Hugging Face](./04.Loading-model-from-HF/): load an existing model from HF and run inference
+* [06.Loading the Llama 3.2 1B model](./04.Loading-model-from-HF/): load an existing model from Hugging Face and run inference